3toyo3/ec551p1/readme.md

 # Logic Synthesis Engine

 ## Files
 **ec551p1.py :**  This is the program which is responsible for taking user input and runs the canonical outputs **program1.py :**  This program generates graphics and minimizes expressions using the tabular method.
-__ *.blif :__ These are demo files.
-The bool was arbitarily generated and checked by hand.
-The adder comes from blif documentation. [^1]
+There are also two demo blif files.
+The bool.blif was arbitarily generated and checked by hand.
+The adder.blif comes from blif documentations. [^1]

 ## About
 This program takes a blif file, and based on user commands can: